 “When you keep everything in Excel and split your data by year, it can make trailing twelve-month analysis difficult and it’s less likely that you’ll discover actionable insights and trends,” says Robertson.
 “With Baker Tilly Digital’s SaaS Intelligence, we can do that kind of analysis easily.”

-Baker Tilly Digital’s SaaS Intelligence automatically identifies different SaaS metrics scenarios to provide an accurate representation of client subscription activity and the impact on ARR or CMRR.
+Baker Tilly Digital’s SaaS Intelligence is SaaS business intelligence software that automatically identifies different SaaS metrics scenarios to provide an accurate representation of client subscription activity and the impact on ARR or CMRR.
 The application’s intelligent engine can distinguish between different factors driving changes in CMRR, removing the need for manual intervention or additional analysis of transactions, giving finance teams a single source of the truth.

-Surfacing both insights and process and data gaps
+Surfacing insights, as well as process and data gaps

 According to Robertson, SaaS Intelligence has become a check on previous policies to make sure that KPIs are being calculated properly.
 “We found ourselves often saying ‘What does the spreadsheet say?’ and then ‘But what does SaaS Intelligence say?’ and that process has taught us a lot about our assumptions and our policies around SaaS metrics,” says Robertson.
 “It gives you the flexibility to look at things differently, to challenge your assumptions and to look at true KPIs.
 It spurs conversations we didn’t use to have around things like Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLTV).”